-The Golden Canyon hike is one of the most popular hikes in Death Valley National Park, and for good reason.
-This six-mile, the out and back trail brings you along the badlands to Zabriskie Point, around Manly Beacon to the Red Cathedral, and into the canyon flanked by Golden rock walls.
+The Golden Canyon trail is one of the most popular hikes in Death Valley National Park, and for good reason.
+This 6-mile, out and back trail brings you along the Badlands to Zabriskie Point, around Manly Beacon to the Red Cathedral, and into the canyon flanked by golden rock walls.

 In this post, I’ll share with you everything you need to know about safely completing the Golden Canyon Trail.